onyxframework/http/README.md

 ## About 👋

 Onyx::HTTP is an opinionated HTTP framework for [Crystal language](https://crystal-lang.org/).
-It features DSL and modules to build modern, scalabale web applications.
+It features DSL and modules to build modern, scalabale web applications with first-class support for websockets.

 ## Installation 📥